N-Halv/finger-string/README.md

 - Mark the reminder as copmlete
 - Snooze the reminder for a given amount of time.

-There will be several off-the-shelf escalation paths for the user to choose from, but they can also
+There will be several off-the-shelf escalation paths for the user to choose from, but they can also create their own.

 ## Closing a reminder